The Mutex Watershed and its Objective: Efficient, Parameter-Free Graph Partitioning: Theoretical characterization

+We now define the Mutex Watershed objective that is minimized by the Mutex Watershed Algorithm~(proof in \autoref{sec:optimality_MWS}) and show how it is closely related to the multicut problem defined in Eq. (\ref{eq:MC_set_covering_problem}).
+Lange et al.\ \cite{lange2018partial} introduce the concept of dominant edges in a graph.
+For example, an attractive edge $f \in E^+$ is called dominant if there exists a cut $B$ with $f \in E_B$ such that $|w_{f}| \geq \sum_{e \in E_{B} \backslash\{f\}}\left|w_{e}\right|$. \REVIEW{These highlight an aspect of the multicut problem that can be used to search for optimal solutions more efficiently.} Not all weighted graphs contain dominant edges; but if, assuming no ties, we raise all graph weights to a large enough power a similar property emerges. \begin{definition} \textbf{Dominant power:} Let $\mathcal{G} = (V, E, w)$ be an edge-weighted graph, with unique weights $w: E \rightarrow \mathbb{R}$.
+We call $p \in \mathbb{N}^+$ a dominant power if:

-\end{definition} Note that there exists a dominant power for any finite set of edges, since for any $e \in E$ we can divide (\ref{eq:pcondition}) by $w_e^p$ and observe that the normalized weights $w_t^p/w_e^p$ (and any finite sum of these weights) converges to 0 when $p$ tends to infinity.
+\end{definition} In contrast to dominant edges \cite{lange2018partial}, we do not consider edges on a cut but rather all edges with smaller absolute weight.
+Note that there exists a dominant power for any finite set of edges, since for any $e \in E$ we can divide (\ref{eq:pcondition}) by $|w_e|^p$ and observe that the normalized weights $|w_t|^p/|w_e|^p$ (and any finite sum of these weights) converges to 0 when $p$ tends to infinity.